Emirates' Winter Offer For Dubai Visitors

 (MENAFN- Bangladesh Monitor)

-Dubai: Emirates has announced an exciting new offer for travellers planning to visit Dubai this winter.
-Starting from 12 January, people who have bought flights to Dubai or add a stopover in Dubai of 8 hours or more can enjoy free tickets to two of Dubai's biggest attractions – the Museum of the Future and Atlantis Aquaventure.
+Dubai : Emirates announced a new offer for travellers planning to visit Dubai this winter.
+From January 12, 2024, people with flights to Dubai or a stopover of at least eight hours can enjoy free tickets to two of Dubai's biggest attractions-the Museum of the Future and Atlantis Aquaventure.

 The Museum of the Future is the newest jewel in the Dubai skyline where visitors will be transported into the world 50 years from now.
-Furthermore, customers can cool off on the slides and rides at Atlantis Aquaventure, the world's largest waterpark.
+Furthermore, customers can cool off on the slides and rides at the world's largest waterpark Atlantis Aquaventure.

-This special offer is valid on tickets bought between 12 January to 01 February 2024, for travel between 15 January and 31 March 2024.
-The offer is available in all cabins and bookings made on emirates, Emirates call centre, Emirates ticketing office or via travels agents, and can be redeemed at least 96 hours before travel.
+This special offer is valid on tickets bought between January 12 to February 1, 2024, for travel between January 15 and March 31, 2024.
+The offer is available in all cabins and can be redeemed at least 96 hours before travel.

 Emirates now operates 21 weekly flights to and from Dhaka and via Dubai conveniently connects over 130 destinations worldwide.